[Revised 9/24/25]. I

 It might be too late.
 Tyndarus might already be dead.

-to Stalagmus…who is clearly not going to live ever after.
+to Stalagmus…who is clearly not going to live happily ever after.

 that’s not what the play is really focusing on.